-Regardless of whether you’ve ever attempted to make a showstoppingly light, ethereally airy souffle in the past, you can easily achieve that oh-so-lofty, ooh-inducing appearance, even when making wee individual soufflés.
-As Darina Allen, the creative genius behind this recipe, explains, just fill the souffle dishes to the top, then smooth them with a spatula.
+Regardless of whether you’ve ever attempted to make a showstoppingly light, ethereally airy souffle in the past, you can easily achieve that oh-so-lofty, ooh-inducing appearance.
+Darina Allen, the creative genius behind this recipe, explains, just fill the souffle dishes to the top, then smooth them with a spatula.
 One last thing.
-Run your thumb–rinsed and dried on a clean kitchen towel, please–around the top edge or rim of the dishes before they go in the oven.
+Run your thumb–rinsed and dried on a clean kitchen towel, please–around the top edge of the dishes before they go in the oven.
 All that’s left is to sit back and prepare to accept accolades.
 Originally published April 6, 2010.–Renee Schettler Rossi

 - Quick Glance